-For the community of St. Anne in Camden, Mississippi, providing care and welcome to those in a foreign land has made their community strong and their faith vibrant.
+For the community of St. Anne in Carthage, Mississippi, providing care and welcome to those in a foreign land has made their community strong and their faith vibrant.
 Like the Holy Family, the immigrants in their parish look for refuge in a foreign land—and when they knocked, they did not turn them away.
 These former strangers have now become friends, hardworking neighbors and decade-long fellow parishioners.

 This August, the largest immigration raid in U.S. history tore these families apart, many of whom were Guatemalan immigrants.
 About 100 of St. Anne’s 800 parishioners were affected by the raids.

 So when the group gathered for the las posadas celebration last week, they were happy to welcome a special guest—the newly elected Guatemalan Cardinal and human rights champion, Alvaro Ramazzini.
 He traveled to Mississippi this Christmas to offer comfort and hope to the hurting families.